ryanelong/MOARDOTS_Loot_Priority/README.md

-# MOARDOTS_Loot_Priority
+# MOAR DOTS Loot Priority Tooltip

 This is a WoW Classic Addon for use by the Guild MOAR DOTS on the Kirtonos-US Server.

-Adds guild class/spec raid loot priority to ingame item tooltip.
+Adds guild class/spec raid loot priority to in-game item tooltip.

 This addon adds MD loot prio to item tooltip for loot that have priority on it, so you can access guild raid loot information while ingame.